KLWS-Affiliate-Program/KLWS_Affiliate_Resources/Promotion_Logs/README.md

 # Affiliate Promotion Referral Logs

-Welcome to APRL repository!
+Welcome to the APRL repository!
 This space is dedicated to tracking and sharing the achievements of our affiliates.

 ## About This Repository